-It currently has around 650,000 customers across the services it sells, all of which are bundled into one bill.
+It currently has over 650,000 customers across the services it sells, all of which are bundled into one bill.
 It says this approach 'saves families time and money by simplifying their home services’.

 Utility Warehouse doesn’t advertise heavily, but relies on agents and customer recommendations instead.
 Its 45,000 partners (or agents) get incentives to sign up new customers.

-Besides gas and electricity, Utility Warehouse sells contracts for other services including home phone, mobile, broadband, home insurance and boiler care.
+Besides gas and electricity, Utility Warehouse sells contracts for other services including home phone, mobile, broadband and home insurance.
 It charges customers for these in one monthly bill.
-Customers can benefit from discounts with the more services they take from Utility Warehouse.
+Customers can benefit from discounts the more services they take from Utility Warehouse.

-It’s also replacing light bulbs with LED bulbs for free for customers who buy all of its services or take out its energy bundle.
+It also replaces light bulbs with LED bulbs for free for customers who buy all of its services or take out its energy bundle.

-Utility Warehouse customers can get a cashback card, which earns cashback at a range of shops (how much depends on the retailer).
-Members also get cashback at some online retailers, which is paid in their monthly bill.
+Utility Warehouse customers can get a cashback card, which earns cashback of up to 7% at a range of shops and online retailers (how much depends on the retailer).
+The cashback you earn is taken off your monthly bill.